sweetchipsw/sweetmon2/README.md

 #### Create HTTPS web server

 You can issue SSL certificate easily by using `Letsencrypt`.
 It can be  installed by `apt` on Ubuntu server.

-To install letsencrypt, try `apt install letsencrypt` command. and issue certificate for your server, try under command. **(Note that Letsencrypt uses 80 and 443 port to check request validation.
-So you must stop your application which uses 80 or 443 port.)**
+To install letsencrypt, try `apt install letsencrypt` command. and to issue certificate for your server, try under command. **(Note that Letsencrypt uses 80 and 443 port to check request validation.
+So you must stop your application which uses 80 or 443 port before execute the letsencrypt.)**

 `sudo letsencrypt certonly -a standalone -d domain.com` (Replace domain.com with your domain!)